fmrchallenge/fmrbenchmark/doc/usersguide/dubins_traffic.rst

   gzclient

+The vehicle to be controlled has the ROS namespace ``/ego``.
+The e-agents have namespaces defined in the trials configuration file.
+In the example mc-small-4grid-agents2.json used in this tutorial, these are ``/agent0`` and ``/agent1``.

 In a separate terminal, run your controller.
 For example, assuming your controller is contained in the package your_controller with launch file foo.launch, in a separate terminal, run ::